mdedetrich/sbt-apache-sonatype/README.md

 * `apacheSonatypeCredentialsPasswordEnvVar`: The environment variable where the Sonatype user is stored, defaults to `NEXUS_PW` which is typically the same name as the github secret that gets added by Apache Infrastructure team.

-Note that since this plugin is resolving the credentials via the use of environment variables, a release manager can also export the same environment variables when doing a full release (which is almost always done on a local machine and not CI)
+Note that since this plugin is resolving the credentials via the use of environment variables, a [release manager](https://infra.apache.org/release-publishing.html#releasemanager) can also export the same environment variables when doing a main release (which is almost always done on a local machine and not CI)

 ## Utility functions